-In preparation for Iran’s upcoming October 10 World Cup qualifier against Cambodia, the pending home game is critical for Iran to qualify for the 2022 competition in Qatar.
+Iran’s 10 October World Cup qualifier against Cambodia, the pending home game was critical for Iran to qualify for the 2022 competition in Qatar.

 FIFA’s announcement comes as a shocking revelation relating to the death of a female spectator earlier this month.
 Sahar Khodayari, a young female university graduate and football fan died on the 8th of September after being arrested for trying to go to a match disguised as a man to pursue her love for football.

 FIFA President Gianni Infantino commented about the abhorrent ban, stating that he would have frank discussions with Iranian authorities.